-I haven’t spent much time in Fort Lauderdale in recent years, so I was completely unaware of just how much the food scene has changed there in the past 10 years, especially along trendy Las Olas Boulevard, where there are dozens new and exciting options for foodies.
-While I was in Fort Lauderdale for the TBEX (Travel Bloggers Exchange) conference, I had a chance to check out Las Olas Boulevard, which is a hotspot due to its proximity to the beach and its abundance of trendy shops, bars and restaurants.
+The food scene in Fort Lauderdale is fantastic, especially along trendy Las Olas Boulevard, where there are dozens of exciting options for foodies.
+Las Olas Boulevard is a hot spot due to its proximity to the beach and its abundance of trendy shops, bars and restaurants.

 Yolo has also brightened up the dining scene with their specialty cocktails.
 And they don’t hold back on the booze!
 The Devil’s Hammer is just as it sounds – it packs a serious punch.
 It has Tequila, Cherry-infused Bourbon, Agave Nectar, Mint Leaves, Orange and Lime.
 We also had a Strawberry Caipirinha, which was almost too beautiful to drink (though I got over that pretty quick).
 The Dragonberry Mojito with fresh blackberries was also a hit.

-They serve American comfort food classics with an upscale twist, like shrimp & pesto flatbread, lobster grilled cheese and a Cuban sandwich with Serrano ham.
+They serve American gastro pub fare, like shrimp & pesto flatbread, lobster grilled cheese and a Cuban sandwich with Serrano ham.
 We tried a bunch of different flatbreads, including the Truffle Wild Mushroom and BBQ Boursin Shortrib.
 Yum to all of them!

 My favorite of the dishes we tried here was their famous Chicken & Waffles.
 The breading on the fried chicken was especially noteworthy.
 It was seasoned so well that the salty, savory flavor wasn’t overwhelmed by the sweetness of the syrup, which is usually my complaint.
 The dish was topped with a bourbon mascarpone and cherry compote that kicked it up a notch.
 It was quite good.